Mimerme/donbot.rs/README.md

 # donbot.rs
-### DonBot is aimed to be an automated content creation toolkit for streamers and enthusiasts
+### DonBot is aimed to be an automated content creation toolkit for streamers and enthusiasts.

 ## Structure
 All drivers and build targets should be stored under ```/src```.